About Children’s Home Society of New Jersey:

 - Inform Directors of their program’s monthly fiscal status

-- Assess and upgrade finance organization as needed to meet the changing need of the business
+- Proactively assess and upgrade finance organization and agency infrastructure as needed to meet the changing need of the business

 - Deep knowledge of general accounting procedures and experience with budgeting, forecasting and cash flow management; experience in audits and state and federal contracts